mauroccm/imgAnalysis/README.md

 ![](./figures/CountCellsFigure.png)

 #### cellPosition2areaSegment
-This macro get the nuclei postions (center of mass from the Results table) and build the Voronoi diagram (the cell area projection).
+This macro get the nuclei positions (center of mass from the Results table) and build the Voronoi diagram (the cell area projection).

 ![](./figures/cellPosition2areaSegmentsFigure.png)

 #### NFN_count
-This macro get the cell area projections and count the number of nearest neigbor of each cell.
+This macro get the cell area projections and count the number of nearest neighbor of each cell.
 Cells in the edge of the image are counted as first neighbors, but excluded in the image (See the markedNeighborArray).
 Other shape descriptors are also obtained to measure anisotropy of each cell area projection.
-This function was dadpted from [Neighbor Analysis](https://imagej.net/BioVoxxel_Toolbox#Neighbor_Analysis) of the Biovoxxel Toolbox.
+This function was adapted from [Neighbor Analysis](https://imagej.net/BioVoxxel_Toolbox#Neighbor_Analysis) of the Biovoxxel Toolbox.

 ![](./figures/NFNcountFigure.png)

 #### adjMatrix
 This macro get the cell area projections and calculates the RCC table.
-The RCC table is the adjacency table of each cell and it depends on the RCC8D plugin
+The RCC table is the adjacency table of each cell and it depends on the RCC8D plug-in
 (https://blog.bham.ac.uk/intellimic/spatial-reasoning-with-imagej-using-the-region-connection-calculus/).

 ![](./figures/adjMatrixFigure.png)

 #### adjMatrix2mesh
 This macro draws the edges of the cell network over the area segment image.
-Open the adjacency matrix file, generated with the `adjMatrix` macro, rename it to `adjMatrix`, and open the cell area projection before runnig the script.
+Open the adjacency matrix file, generated with the `adjMatrix` macro, rename it to `adjMatrix`, and open the cell area projection before running the script.

 ![](./figures/adjMatrix2meshFigure.png)

 #### getCellLayers
 This macro returns the image of each cell layer from the melanoma cluster.

-It requires the BinaryReconstruct function form the [Morphology](https://beardatashare.bham.ac.uk/getlink/fiLUS55SmtWwJKijDRbwqv9p/morphology.zip) plugin.
+It requires the BinaryReconstruct function form the [Morphology](https://beardatashare.bham.ac.uk/getlink/fiLUS55SmtWwJKijDRbwqv9p/morphology.zip) plug-in.
 It also depends of the 'glasbey_on_dark.lut' available on Fiji.

 Special thanks to G. Landini, Univ. of Birmingham, for sharing the code.
 Landini and Othman, 2003, J. of Microscopy,